petrov-lab/dry_lab_guides/vscode/README.md

 You should now be able to see a couple drop down menus named `sherlock_home` and `sherlock_scratch` within the SFTP tab.
 You can basically treat this as a mini file explorer for Sherlock.
 You should be able to open files, edit and save them, and see the changes on Sherlock.

-The SFTP explorer does not auto refresh, so if you are making new directories or files on Sherlock, you will need to hit the little refresh button to see them in VSCode.
+**The SFTP explorer does not auto refresh**, so if you are making new directories or files on Sherlock, you will need to hit the little refresh button to see them in VSCode.

+Sometimes when VSCode is restarted, the SFTP extension tab will not be present and it will ask you to choose a workspace directory.
+You just need to point it in the direction of the original directory you set up for sherlock on your local computer (in this token example it was ~/Documents/sherlock/).